 The map has a definite orientation - it is inclined.
 The orientation is such that the northwest is at the top.
 Thus the Babylonian system of orientation did not follow the perpendicular plane - north, west, south, and east - of our Western cardinal points.
 The Babylonian system of orientation was based upon the prevalent winds.
 The northwest wind was sent from the goddess Ishtar and was a favourable wind.

 For a detailed early discussion of the Babylonian world map see "From Cosmos Picture to the World Map." by Eckhard Unger (Imago Mundi, Volume 2, 1937, Pages 1-7).
+A detailed recent discussion of the Babylonian world map is by Irving Finkel in The Ark Before Noah (2014).
+Irving Finkel dates the cosmological system set out on the Babylonian world map to the Old Babylonian period in the 2nd-millennium BCE.

 (2) The levels of the Babylonian universe